qinguorui2001/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC08 - Mark an assignment**
+**Use case: UC08 - Mark an assignment as done**

 **MSS**

-1. User enters the information of assignment tends to be done
+1. User requests to list assignments of a person
+2. User requests to mark a specific assignment in the list as done
-2. TA<sup>2</sup> shows the assignment is done
+3. TA<sup>2</sup> shows the assignment is done

    Use case ends

 **Extensions**

-* 1a.
+* 2a.
 The assignment doesn't exist in the assignment list.

   Use case ends.

-* 1b.
+* 2b.
 The given index is invalid.

-    * 1b1.
+    * 2b1.
 TA<sup>2</sup> shows an error message.

       Use case resumes at step 1.